kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

       RoleName: NeoGofRoleC
 ```

-This portion lets CloudFormation to provision a IAM Role named `NameGofRoleC`.
+This portion requires CloudFormation to provision a IAM Role named `NameGofRoleC`.

 <a name="InsufficientCapabilitiesException" id="InsufficientCapabilitiesException"></a>
 #### Root cause of failure